 In contrast to the extroverts in tip #2, introverts often consider working from home a dream.
 No idle small talk, no awkward company meeting rooms, and no more feigning interest in the big game!
 Streamlining work to its essential functions in a private environment does not, however, give you a license to tune out the rest of the world.

-Most jobs still require communication on a daily basis, from company-wide chat programs like Slack to online meeting spaces like UberConference.
+Most jobs still require communication daily, from company-wide chat programs like Slack to online meeting spaces like UberConference.

 The trade-off for more freedom is an added responsibility to be available during work hours.
 This may include adding programs to your smartphone and your personal computer.

-Be sure to communicate with your team on a regular basis, even if it’s just to let them know your work is done or you’re enjoying the project you’re working on together.
+Be sure to communicate with your team regularly, even if it’s just to let them know your work is done or you’re enjoying the project you’re working on together.
 Resist the temptation to bury yourself in your work, and make sure you’re available to your team when needed.

 Whatever your area of expertise, remote work introduces a new set of tools and programs.
 It’s often easy to dismiss the quirks of ubiquitous cloud-based software like Google Drive, Dropbox, and OneDrive.